abradinjapan/byte-machine-0/documentation/architecture.md

 All 256 registers are fully readable and writable, there are NO restrictions; you have been warned.

+## Memory

-## How Memory is Addressed
+Memory is stored in buffers.

+The `buffer` datatype is a 64-bit byte length combined with a 64-bit untyped pointer in that order.

+There is a maximum of 256 buffers available for allocation per byte machine instance (not including input sub-buffers).

-Memory is addressed by using virtual pointers available to the byte machine process.
+The buffer's untyped pointer is addressed by using virtual pointers available to the byte machine process.

 In other words, memory is addressed by using the hardware's virtual pointers.

-## Standard Data Types

-### Buffer

-The `buffer` datatype is a 64-bit byte length combined with a 64-bit untyped pointer in that order.

-This is returned with every allocation request and used for every deallocation request.